dev-xiligroup/xili-language-plugin/xili-language/readme.txt

 * xili-language plugin works on Wordpress installation in mono (standalone) or on one site belonging to a multisite (network) install.

-* xili-language plugin works on Wordpress installation for WebApp with JSON REST API - see [changelog](http://wordpress.org/extend/plugins/xili-language/changelog/) because [WP JSON REST API](https://wordpress.org/plugins/json-rest-api/) 1.2.1 in under full development but yet powerful.
+* xili-language plugin works on Wordpress installation for WebApp with JSON REST API - see [changelog](https://wordpress.org/extend/plugins/xili-language/changelog/) because [WP JSON REST API](https://wordpress.org/plugins/json-rest-api/) 1.2.1 in under full development but yet powerful.
+* As *educational plateform* in constant changing since 2009, xili-language trilogy tries to use most of the WordPress Core functions and features (Custom taxonomy, API, metabox, pointer, help, pomo libraries, ...).
+The options are adjustable.

-= Version 2.18.1 =
+= Version 2.18.2 =
-* Last Updated 2015-06-01
+* Last Updated 2015-07-03
-* W A R N I N G - see [tab and chapters in changelog](http://wordpress.org/extend/plugins/xili-language/changelog/)
+* W A R N I N G - see [tab and chapters in changelog](https://wordpress.org/extend/plugins/xili-language/changelog/)

 > For bbPress users, xili xl-bbp-addon plugin is no more a plugin.
 Components are optionally (if bbPress active) included.
 An option is also added in Experts tab of settings.